graphql-plus/graphql-plus.github.io/graphql-plus/Schema.md

 Explicit Field names will override the same name being used as a Field Alias.

 Object Unions can be merged if their parent Types match.

+Type parameters are considered part of the Object Parent definition and thus not merged between Parent and child.

 Fields can be merged if their Modified Types match.